splunk/splunk-operator/docs/PremiumApps.md

 kubectl logs <operator_pod_name>
 ```

-Checking if there were any errors is ES install
+Checking if there were any errors during ES install

 ES post install failures:
 Log shows one or more entries with the following content: